outsinre/outsinre.github.com/_posts/2017-09-20-firewalld.md

    For use in public areas.
 You do not trust the other computers on networks to not harm your computer.
 Only selected incoming connections are accepted.
 2. You activate a zone by binding a network interface or source IP address range(s) to it.
 Any firewall rules in the zone then apply to that network interface or IP address range(s).

+   We can have 0 active zone.
+3. We can examine *firewalld* settings by *iptables* command.

 # service and port

 1. service is pre-defined well-known ports like http, https etc.

    Check */usr/lib/firewalld/services* XML definitions.
-You shouldn't edit these.
+You shouldn't edit those files.
-2. If we want a different service (i.e. ssh) port other than default (22), try:
+2. To edit a servce (i.e. change ssh port):
    1. Copy */usr/lib/firewalld/services/ssh.xml* to */etc/firewalld/services*; change port there.
    2. Adding port directly to default zone.